 But the hero that everybody remembers from the “Miracle” game was Eruzione, the captain that Brooks loved to use as a punching bag.
 Receiving a perfect pass from Mark Pavelich, Eruzione took only his second shot of the night, a low, hard wrister that zipped past a kneeling defender and snuck under the Soviet goalie’s outstretched pad.
 Team USA was up 4-3.

 It was bedlam in Lake Placid as the flag-waving crowd roared to its feet.
 Even stoic Herb Brooks couldn’t suppress a brief smile.
 But there were still 10 long minutes on the clock.

 Somehow, Craig and the U.S. defensemen held off a Soviet onslaught until the final seconds ticked off the clock, and play-by-play announcer Al Michaels improvised the most famous call in American sports history: “Do you believe in miracles?
 Yes!”

 It would be several hours before the rest of the country witnessed the miraculous victory on TV, prompting Americans to pour into the streets waving flags and singing “God Bless America,” says Allen.

 To win the gold medal, though, Team USA had to win one more game against Finland.
-In the locker room before the championship match, which the Americans ultimately won 4-2, Brooks abandoned his mind games to deliver a heartfelt pep talk.
+In the locker room before the championship match, which the Americans ultimately won 4-2, Brooks abandoned his mind games to deliver a heartfelt pep talk, though it's not as popular as the speech he gave before the team's semi-finals game against the USSR.
 “You were born to be a player,” he told his young team.
 “You were meant to be here.
 This moment is yours.”